-You can also request a callback outside of these hours by completing our Call back form and we aim to get back to you within two working days.
+You can also request a call back outside of these hours by completing our Contact Form and we aim to get back to you within two working days.

 The Chaplaincy is here for staff and students.
 All conversations are confidential.
 Chaplains are available for drop-in visits and for appointments, and we have a 24/7 emergency phone service.

 - Whether you have a faith (Christian, Jewish, Muslim etc.) or have no religious beliefs

 - When you need someone independent and confidential to talk to

 - If you’re finding life difficult or you have a tricky decision to make

 - If you have lost someone close to you